codestryker/metagenomics_classification/README.md

 # Metagenomic Classification

-It is a research paper based internship project of Bayes Labs based on deep learning for metagenomic classification.
+It is a research paper based internship project of Bayes Labs based on deep learning and have a backend support of Flask for metagenomic classification.

 It's link of web app- https://metagenomics-classifier.herokuapp.com/